 Yesterday, we featured Pamela Madsen, a real-life submissive mom from suburbia.
 Today, I have the pleasure of introducing Will Fredericks, a real-life dominant from Seattle, Washington.
 As a sex and intimacy coach, Will not only personally enjoys but also educates others in the art of power exchange in the bedroom.
 A totally accessible, sweet, and yes, married man, Will didn't mind showing us "the ropes" of his world and offering tips for women who want their men to fulfill their Fifty fantasies ...

-How were you introduced to the world of BDSM?
+How were you introduced to the BDSM scene?

-What do you suggest to women who want to surrender in the bedroom?
+What do you recommend to women who want to their men to be more dominant in bed?

 I teach a basic sensation class for people who want to start playing around, and usually the biggest piece of advice is go slowly and take your time.
 There's no rush.
 You don't need to climb Mt.
 Everest.
 Also remember, trust goes both ways, and there are men who are afraid to step into places of power in their relationships sexually.
 Role play is one of the easiest ways to create safety, to give them permission to step into that place of power.
 Think of Halloween.
 You put on costumes and behave in ways you might not normally do.
 One of the first ways I used to experience BDSM was by playing Cops and Robbers as a kid.
 I was a cop and had to handcuff someone to a tree and then interrogate them.
 Access to that kind of role through role play becomes a good way to encourage that kind of behavior -- and it introduces the play aspect of it, as well!
 Far too many people take it too seriously, and it freezes them in their tracks.
 No one has to do this 24/7.
 Make it a fun game, and it becomes more approachable.
 Just make sure you have an extra key somewhere!

 Piping Hot Posts